12 Ways to Eat During Menopause

 Don’t allow menopause to hijack control of your body.
 Be sure to follow the 12 ways to eat during menopause and in order to avoid the 6 nutritional mistakes and follow the 6 nutrition tips and 6 lifestyle strategies so you can enjoy your menopausal years.

-6 Mistakes Menopausal Women Make
+6 Mistakes Women Make During Menopause

 The first step is to avoid making these 6 all too common mistakes that I see in society.
 During menopause, your body is shifting around its hormonal chemistry, which is a significant stressor and therefore, it is even more important than in the younger years to be diligent with how you take care of yourself.